Applying for EuroPride

 EPOA licenses the title only to a member.
 This member must have organised at least two Pride events within the last four years.
-It is required that the decision to award the title shall take place at the Annual General Meeting (AGM) of EPOA 3 years before the proposed event.
+It is required that the decision to award the title shall take place at the Annual General Meeting (AGM) of EPOA three years before the proposed event.
 The title will be officially licensed to the selected member after the decision at the Annual General Meeting (AGM).